alkinguler/alkinguler/README.md

 ### 👋 Hi there,
--This is alkinguler.
-I am a newbie software developer who wants to learn about frameworks, network and security.
+- This is alkinguler.
+I am a newbie software developer who wants to learn about frameworks, cloud computing, network systems and security.
--Currenty working [@TurkNet](https://turk.net) as a Software Developer Intern.
+- :briefcase: Currenty working [@TurkNet](https://turk.net) as Software Developer Intern.